Cardinals vs. Rangers Player Props Betting Odds

 MLB Props Today: Texas Rangers

-- The Rangers' Martin Perez (6-1) will make his 12th start of the season.
+- The Rangers' Dane Dunning (4-1) will make his sixth start of the season.

-- He has started 11 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in four of them.

-- Perez has nine starts of five or more innings this season in 11 chances.
-He averages 5.5 innings per outing.

 |Opponent